-After all, it doesn’t make much sense to drop a lot of money on a food processor if you are trying to make nut butters as a way to save money buying them from the store!
+After all, it doesn’t make much sense to drop a lot of money on a food processor for peanut butter if you are trying to make nut butters as a way to save money buying them from the store!
 Even if you plan to use the processor for other things, each dollar you save on it can go into ingredients or other kitchen gear.

 Best food processor for nut butters reviews

 Now you know a little more about what to look for when shopping for a good nut butter grinder, you can go out and find yourself a great food processor without any help from me…only kidding!